kristiansantos/Ecoleta-web/README.md

 # Ecoleta-web
-Repository for studies in react
+Repository for learning in react